“Food, [for us], is inseparable from sharing. There is no great meal unless it is shared with family and friends.” – Jacques Pepin, Chef

 All the organic fruit trees around the farm – apricot, plum, pomegranate, wild apple, cherry, and fig – produce Antica Olivaia’s wonderful breakfast jams, in which no artificial substances or gelatins are used but only the natural pectin of the fruit itself, lemons and sugar.

 Also, all around the country inn you will see wild fennel growing which is used to make a homemade liqueur and the flowers are also dried out and used as a wonderfully fragrant seasoning on roasts and baked potatoes.
 The lavender around the pool is cut and dried and used as potpourri and in our cooking as well.
 Wild Roman mint grows spontaneously everywhere and is used for a salty seasoning esp. on artichokes and zucchini.
 Tomatoes are used to make tomato sauce for use during the long winter months and the garden’s onions, chili peppers and green tomatoes are utilized for jams to accompany pecorino cheese.
 The honey produced by our bees is served at breakfast along with fresh ricotta cheese made by our neighbor the old fashioned way.
-Our lemons, wild fennel, rosemary, bay leaves, peppermint and walnuts are all used to make specific liqueurs like limoncello, finocchietto and nocino, which are served at the end of dinner to all our guests.
+Our lemons, wild fennel, rosemary, bay leaves, peppermint and walnuts are all used to make specific liqueurs like limoncello, finocchietto and nocino, which are served at the end of dinner.